 At the bottom of my road is a gorgeous park and river.
 Most mornings I walk our old dog Toby across the park and along the embankment.
-The riverbank is lined by thistle plants which are all dry now.
-I’ve picked a few of these to make a lovely thistle decoration for my mantle.
+The riverbank is lined by thistle plants, which are all dry now.
+I’ve picked a few of these and used them to make a lovely thistle decoration for my mantle.

 Did you know that it is illegal to import haggis into the US?
 Due to a ban on some of its ingredients.
 So I’m sure many Scots in the US must make their own haggis too!

 Back to the thistle decoration, I think it has a retro feel to it.
 As a

 I thought I’d give the thistles a modern update by spray painting them a rainbow of

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What You Need To Make A Thistle Decoration

 - Thistles – Thistles grow wild, I picked about 8 from the riverbank.